Your browser is out of date

 The procedure is performed using long, thin tubes (catheters) to deliver the thoracic stent graft into the aneurysm through small incisions in the groin.

-See Valiant™ Captivia™ System Clinical Outcomes
+Valiant™ Captivia™

 See why you can be confident in your outcomes.

-Discover Education on Medtronic Academy
+Discover education on Medtronic Academy

-View presentations and videos, and find other educational resources.
+Access presentations and videos, and find other educational resources.

-Sign up for updates and information.
+Sign up for upcoming aortic events, training opportunities, and updates.

 References